loganmc10/openshift-edge-installer/edge/README.md

 # Purpose
 This playbook installs an edge cluster.
 You should already have a provisioning cluster configured.
-See [HYPERSHIFT.md](docs/HYPERSHIFT.md) for information on setting up a cluster using Hosted Control Planes.
 # Usage
-Example [install config](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#additional-resources_config) files are provided in ```install-config-sno-example.yaml```, ```install-config-standard-example.yaml``` and ```install-config-hypershift-example.yaml```.
+Example [install config](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#additional-resources_config) files are provided in ```install-config-sno-example.yaml``` and ```install-config-standard-example.yaml```.

 The install config uses the same format as an IPI install, except that it also requires you to set clusterImageSet.
 The example shows how to point the clusterImageSet to a mirror registry.